collocations.org

 The last joke got the biggest laugh.

-She forced a humourless laugh.
+She forced a bitter laugh.

 infectious

-VERB + LAUGH
+VERB + laugh

-give, let out, utter
+give, laugh, let out

 He gave a short, amused laugh.